jerryq0101/Qish-Unix-Shell/README.md

 For example `ls>filename.txt` or `ls >filename.txt` or `ls> filename.txt` can all be possible.
 Something like `ls&ls &ls& ls` is also possible.

 In `split_input_redir_operator`, we first add each space segregated character sequence (as a string) into args, while at the same time handling redirection operator.
-(To Future: There could be a change in implementation here to allow for arbitrary amounts of > operators)
+(FUTURE: There could be a change in implementation here to allow for arbitrary amounts of > operators)

 `parse_operator_in_args(&args, an operator either '&' or '|')` then does operation on each string argument of `char **args` to detect existence of operator symbol inside.